iomentum/cargo-breaking/README.md

 ## Status

-By default, `cargo-breaking` compares the public API of the crate against what is exposed in the `main` branch.
+By default, `cargo-breaking` compares the public API of the crate against what is exposed the `main` branch.
 This can be changed with the `--against` (abbreviated by `-a`) parameter.
 The value can be a branch name, a tag name, or a commit SHA-1.